Dr Loumidis has helped

 to improve their ability and confidence in tackling problems

 effectively.
-The approach is broadly behavioural and the family is
+The approach is broadly behavioural, and the family is

-to avoid making unrealistic demands on you and to make the environment
+encouraged to set realistic goals, to avoid making unrealistic demands on you and to make the environment

 of the person who is ill less stressful.
-Relapse rates are reduced.

-Interpersonal Therapy
+Interpersonal therapy

 Interpersonal psychotherapy uses the connection between the onset of